-Australia is a fantastic country for camping but without good preparation, it can be a disastrous experience.
-It is essential to make good research beforehand about your camping destinations and be well organized.
-Many campsites, in remote areas only offer basic facilities, so a camping checklist before hitting the road is essential to make sure you have packed everything with you!
+Australia is a fantastic country for camping, but it can be a disastrous experience without good preparation.
+It is essential to do good research beforehand about your camping destinations and be well organized.
+Many campsites in remote areas only offer basic facilities, so a camping checklist before hitting the road is essential to ensure you have packed everything with you!

 On my recent trip to North Tropical Queensland, I went on a solo camping adventure and have learnt the camping basics.
-I travelled with a small campervan and while most things were provided with the vehicle rental I had my own personal camping checklist.
+I travelled with a small campervan, and while they provided most things in the vehicle rental, I had my own personal camping checklist.

 Why you need a camping checklist

-Either campervan, camping in a tent, or sleeping in a swag there are so many things to think about before hitting the road.
-Every camping checklist varies depending on the destination, the season, the weather conditions as well as the length of the trip.
+Whether campervan, camping in a tent or sleeping in a swag, there are many things to think about before hitting the road.
+Every camping checklist varies depending on the destination, the season, the weather conditions, and the length of the trip.
 I have put together this handy camping list to give you insight and help you shape your own camping adventure in Australia.

 Camping sleeping gear

-A waterproof camping tarpaulin is another essential item that can be placed underneath the tent, to keep moisture away, or on top as extra protection by rain.
+A waterproof camping tarpaulin is another essential item that can be placed underneath the tent to keep moisture away or on top as extra protection from the rain.
 Likewise, it can be used as a wind or sun shelter.

 Food & Cooking when Camping